Unleash/unleash/website/docs/feature-flag-tutorials/golang/implementing-feature-flags-golang.md

 -   Go v1.16+
 -   Git
 -   Docker and Docker Compose
--   (Optional) `go mod`, to manage your dependencies
+-   Go Modules, to manage your dependencies

 ![architecture diagram for our implementation](./diagram.png)

 The Unleash Server is a **Feature Flag Control Service**, which manages your feature flags and lets you retrieve flag data.
 Unleash has a UI for creating and managing projects and feature flags.
-There are also [API commands available](https://docs.getunleash.io/reference/api/unleash) to perform the same actions straight from your CLI or server-side app.
+You can perform the same actions straight from your CLI or server-side app using the [Unleash API](https://docs.getunleash.io/reference/api/unleash).

 ## 1. Best practices for back-end apps with Unleash